SyberiaK/CMDR/README.md

 At first launch of the application check "Minecraft directory path" in the settings.
 If it's incorrect - change to valid path.

-Also don't forget to enable the *"CMDR_RP"* resource pack in the game so the changes will be applied.
+While in game, don't forget to enable *"CMDR_RP"* resource pack so the changes will be applied.

 ## License